trek-view/basecamp/_posts/2020-08-28-what-is-a-digital-elevation-model.md

 ---
 date: 2020-08-28
 title: "What is a Digital Elevation Model?"
-description: "A Digital Elevation Model (DEM) is a 3D computer graphics representation of elevation data to represent terrain"
+description: "A Digital Elevation Model (DEM) is a 3D computer graphics representation of elevation data to represent terrain."
 categories: guides
 tags: []
 author_staff_member: dgreenwood